baezortega/CrossSpecies2021/README.md

 This step infers segments of total and allele-specific copy number for samples in species with chromosome-level genome assemblies.

 Note that this step takes a very long time to run.
-However, note that the output of this step is not required for subsequent analyses, and so it **can be omitted** if necessary.
+However, its output is not required for subsequent analyses, and so it **can be omitted** if necessary.

 * This step requires R packages `bbmle`, `emdbook`, `GenomicRanges` and `MASS`.
 * This step requires data files produced in Step 1.
-* The output of this step is *not* required for subsequent steps.
+* The output of this step is **not** required for subsequent steps.
 * The approximate run time of this step is **250 hours**.
 * The output files produced include plots and tables of copy number segments per sample (folder `output/Copy_Number`).